evgeniyarbatov/garmin-vs-polar/README.md

 # Garmin vs Polar

-Compare run recordins from Garmin Extrex Solar and Polar Vantage V with the actual route.
+Compare recordins from Garmin Extrex Solar and Polar Vantage V with the actual route.

+## Metrics

+These are the metrics I use for comparison:

+- location
+- elevation
+- distance

 ## Structure

 Main:

 - `data`: raw GPX files from Garmin Explore and Polar Flow
-- `metadata`: metadata related to the run like the actual route, elevation and weather
+- `metadata`: metadata related to the run like the actual route
 - `scripts`: scripts which take the raw data and generate graphs

 Extras: